bethiasun/bethiasun.github.io/_pages/about.md

 Outside of research, I enjoy snorkelling, scavenger-hunting for vegan-friendly baked goods and desserts, and spending time with (<a href="/child">feline</a> and human) friends.

-I am always happy to discuss a variety of random topics, so feel free to <a href="mailto:bethia.sun@unsw.edu.au">reach out</a> if you're interested in having a chat!
+I'm always happy to discuss a variety of random topics, so feel free to <a href="mailto:bethia.sun@unsw.edu.au">reach out</a> if you're interested in having a chat!